MicrosoftDocs/appcenter-docs/docs/distribution/testers/testing-android.md

 ### Android 9.x and higher
 * Grant permission to the app to install unknown apps.
 This will trigger the installation.
-* Android Oreo removed **allow unknown sources** from settings, for more info please see refer to the blog post [Making it safer to get apps on Android O](https://android-developers.googleblog.com/2017/08/making-it-safer-to-get-apps-on-android-o.html)
+* Android Oreo removed **allow unknown sources** from settings, for more info see refer to the blog post [Making it safer to get apps on Android O](https://android-developers.googleblog.com/2017/08/making-it-safer-to-get-apps-on-android-o.html)

 ### Android 8.x and higher